Electric Arc Furnace Process

 These furnaces generally have a door at the back for alloying, oxygen lancing, and slag removal purposes, and a pouring spout at the front.
 The entire unit is capable of being tilted for discharge of the melt through the pouring spout.
 Some of the advantages of direct arc furnaces include high melt rates, high pouring temperatures, and excellent control of melt chemistry.

 1. High cost of electricity and cost of equipment.

 Indirect arc furnaces

 Generally consist of a horizontal barrel shape steel shell lined with refractories.
-Melting is effected by the arcing between two horizontally opposed carbon electrodes or graphite electrodes.
+Melting is affected by the arcing between two horizontally opposed carbon electrodes or graphite electrodes.
 Heating is via radiation from the arc to the charge.

-The barrel shaped shell is designed to rotate and reverse through approximately 180°C in order to avoid excessive heating of the refractories above the melt level and to increase the melting efficiency of the unit.
+The barrel-shaped shell is designed to rotate and reverse through approximately 180°C in order to avoid excessive heating of the refractories above the melt level and to increase the melting efficiency of the unit.
 The furnace is mounted on the rollers and the rollers can be driven to rock the furnace.

 The metal melts because of the heat radiated from the arc and heat from the hot refractory lining.
 Indirect arc furnaces are suitable for melting a wide range of alloys but are particularly popular for the production of copper base alloys.